Pathways Issue 12

 The sound of Martha’s voice on the other end of the telephone always brought a smile to Brother Jim’s face.
 She was not only one of the oldest members of…

-It’s not uncommon for families to expect to pay for a funeral with life insurance benefits.
+Many families plan to pay for a funeral with life insurance benefits.
 Sounds like a simple plan, doesn’t it?
-The truth is, there can be many…
+The truth is, there can be many unexpected complications with life…

 When you lose someone dear to you, grief is a completely normal response.
 Everybody experiences it.
 The fact that you are going through feelings of grief means that you had deep emotional ties to the person who has died.
 For many people, grief starts out intense, and in time, it begins to ebb and flow.
 But what happens when the intensity of your grief will not subside?
 What if you find yourself unable to cope, even though many months or years have passed since your loss?
 It could be that you’ve developed complicated grief, and it’s time to consider the benefits of professional grief therapy.